sw3nlab/Termux-Ollama-Openwebui/README.md

      ./installer.sh
      ```

-  The installer will use two different proot distros, one for ollama named "ollama" and another one for the UI's called "ui", it will use conda for the installation of open webui and oobabooga.
+  The installer will use two different proot distros, one for ollama named "ollama" and another one for the UI's called "ui", it will use conda for the installation of open webui, oobabooga and fastsdcpu.
+  The user can choose what they want to install from a simple menu

 ## Usage:
 Just execute the run.sh to start and stop the servers.